yogeshsheoran01/AI-powered-Study-Assistant-main/CONTRIBUTING.md

 # Contributing to SGPA

 Thanks for your interest in contributing to **Study Guide & Personal Assistant**!
-This project is maintained by **Ammaar Ahmad Khan (GPA95)** and is open to improvements, bug fixes, and documentation updates.
+This project is maintained by **yogeshsheoran** and is open to improvements, bug fixes, and documentation updates.

 Please read these guidelines before opening an issue or pull request.